Delegation

 }

-file reveals the path to the Matrix server to Matrix-compatible apps as soon as the main domain is entered.
+Similar to an email client, the client file reveals the path to the Matrix server to Matrix-compatible apps as soon as the main domain is entered.

 Setup options

-- External web server / reverse proxy: Your own web server or proxy configuration (e.g., nginx, Apache, HAProxy) delivers the
+- External web server / reverse proxy: Your own web server or proxy configuration (e.g., nginx, Apache, HAProxy) delivers the .well-knownfile.

-file. - Synapse's own provisioning: If the domain name points directly to the Synapse server and the federation runs on port 443, the Matrix server (Synapse) can also provide this file itself; we will configure it accordingly.
+- Synapse's own provisioning: If the domain name points directly to the Synapse server and the federation runs on port 443, the Matrix server (Synapse) can also provide this file itself; we will configure it accordingly.

 SRV DNS record delegation

-file, federation traffic can also be redirected via an SRV DNS record.
+As an alternative to the .well-known file, federation traffic can also be redirected via an SRV DNS record.
 However, this is less common and not recommended because:

 - TLS certificates are more difficult to configure correctly,

-- there are no advantages over
+- there are no advantages over .well-knowndelegation,

-delegation is not possible for your order, for example because your web host does not support it, we will be happy to assist you.
+If a .well-known delegation is not possible for your order, for example because your web host does not support it, we will be happy to assist you.

 For automatic certificate renewal, it is necessary to use DNS-01 challenges for SRV DNS delegation.
 Therefore, a DNS provider with API access supported by ACME is a mandatory requirement for this.